robinrob/immutable/README.md

 # Disable OS X Startup Sound
 You can disable the OS X startup sound using the scripts in this project.

-It uses a launch daemon ([launchd](http://www.launchd.info/) which runs on startup, and listens for the `SIGTERM` shutdown signal.
+It uses a [launchd](http://www.launchd.info/) daemon which runs on startup, and listens for the `SIGTERM` shutdown signal.
 When this signal is received, the daemon sets the system volume to 0.
 Therefore on the next startup your mac should not make the annoying startup sound/chime.

 This solution therefore just automates the existing manual method of reducing your volume to zero before shutdown/restart.
 It also means that your volume will be set to 0 on each startup.
 You can fix this by simply adding a line to the top of `disable_startup_sound.zsh` like: